Back to all terms

 Preventive and basic services cover routine and common dental procedures that maintain and restore oral health.
 Preventive services include cleanings, X-rays, and exams, while basic services include fillings, extractions, and simple restorative work.

-These services form the foundation of most dental plans and are usually covered at higher percentages, between 70 and 100 percent.
-Many plans provide immediate access to preventive care and impose short waiting periods for basic treatments.
+Preventive and basic services form the foundation of most dental plans and are usually covered at higher reimbursement percentages, between 70 and 100 percent.
+Many dental plans provide immediate access to preventive care while imposing short waiting periods for basic treatments.

 Example: